 - Aerometal is a self-contained business, and in addition to the engine workshops, they also have a very sophisticated machine shop; a fabrication area; an anodising and plating workshop and a painting facility.
 In effect, all work is done in-house.

-- Aerometal is the only company in the world who are fully authorised by EASA (who control all aviation issues within Europe) to overhaul these engines and to issue an EASA “form1” which is the highest European qualification for an aviation product.
+- Aerometal is the only company in the world who are fully authorised by EASA (who control all aviation issues within Europe) to overhaul these engines.

 - Aerometal have massive stocks of new spare parts which have been deliberately built up over the years, so do not have to resort to “making do” with somewhat worn parts.

-- We automatically replace around 150 parts where replacement is considered to be mandatory.
-Whereas other overhaulers of these engines will typically only install new piston rings, we always insist on fitting complete new pistons, and of course this includes new piston rings/piston pins and piston plugs.
-We fit the latest SPC pistons which have three high-technology piston rings rather than the five heavy and low-technology standard rings.
-These result in oil consumption being reduced by approximately 40%; less plug-fouling; more power; cooler running.
-We have full authorisation to install these pistons and give the engines an EASA “form one”.
-We can also provide the excellent American Barrett pistons, which are made from a completely new aluminium which expands at precisely the same rate as the cylinders, so it can be made with a tight fit when cold but ensuring no problem when hot.
-These reduce oil consumption to approximately 1 L in 2.5 hours; the engine runs far cooler; they virtually eliminate plug-fouling; easier starting and are available in a high compression version, which adds a typical 25 hp to an engine’s output.
+- We can also provide the excellent American Barrett pistons, which are made from a completely new aluminium which expands at precisely the same rate as the cylinders, so it can be made with a tight fit when cold but ensuring no problem when hot.
+These reduce oil consumption to approximately 1 L in 2 hours; the engine runs cooler; they virtually eliminate plug-fouling; give easier starting and are available in a high compression version, which adds a typical 25 hp to an engine’s output.

-- Each engine is balanced to a factor that is three times as good as allowed in the original Russian documentation.
+- Each engine is balanced to a factor that is three times as good as specified in the original Russian documentation.

 - We place considerable emphasis on engines that are finished to a lovely cosmetic standard.
 The principal parts of the engine are finished in the colour of the customer’s choice, and all exposed metal parts are either plated or anodised.
 Indeed there is a possibility to “colour-match” some of the anodised parts if a customer wishes.

-- We typically include our excellent automotive spark-plug conversion kit, for which we have obtained full EASA approval, with each engine.
+- We typically include our excellent automotive spark-plug conversion kit, and our new AYC coils, and for both we have obtained full EASA approval, with each engine.

-- With each engine we supply additional suction and acceleration jets for the carburettor so it can be precisely “tuned” after installation.
+- With each engine we supply additional suction jets for the carburettor so it can be precisely “tuned” after installation.